Greg Barden

-Greg Barden (born 8 February 1981 in Perth, Western Australia, Australia) is a British Entrepreneur who founded the discovery, payment and reward platform Pixie.
-Barden is also the CEO of the company.
+Greg Barden (born 8 February 1981 in Perth, Western Australia, Australia) is a British entrepreneur and the founder of Xplore Local, a discovery platform and grassroots movement created to unite communities and empower certified independent businesses in the fight against corporate dominance.

 Career

 After School, Barden at the age of 16 joined the Royal Marines where he served in 45 Commando seeing service in Kosovo.
 At the age 20 Barden became the youngest person to complete United Kingdom Special Forces Selection and join the Special Boat Service (SBS) seeing service in Afghanistan, Iraq and other countries across the world.

 In 2007, Barden having served in the UK military for 11 years, joined Bristol Rugby as a rugby union player in the Guinness Premiership.
 He played as a centre.
 In 2009 Barden got picked to play for the England Rugby Sevens where he would eventually be named as Captain for 2011/12 season.

-In May 2012, Barden retired from professional rugby and founded Pixie.
+In May 2012, Barden retired from professional rugby and founded Xplore Local.